greg-raven/Impeachment-Chronicles/_posts/2020-01-22-trump-super-pac-releases-witch-hunt-timeline.md

 ---
-title: 'Trump Super PAC releases ‘Witch Hunt’ timeline'
+title: 'Trump Super PAC releases 'Witch Hunt' timeline'
 layout: post
 author:
 - Charlie Spiering
 ---

-The America First Action PAC released a [timeline of the ongoing “witch hunt” against President Donald Trump](https://web.archive.org/web/20221207223303/http://www.impeachment-hoax.com/) on Wednesday.
+The America First Action PAC released a [timeline of the ongoing "witch hunt" against President Donald Trump](https://web.archive.org/web/20221207223303/http://www.impeachment-hoax.com/) on Wednesday.

-The deeply researched timeline, provided exclusively in advance to Breitbart News, details all of the evidence of federal law enforcement officers, intelligence agencies, and government bureaucrats trying to cripple President Trump’s political campaign and his administration and continues to highlight the present-day efforts by Democrats and their impeachment effort.
+The deeply researched timeline, provided exclusively in advance to Breitbart News, details all of the evidence of federal law enforcement officers, intelligence agencies, and government bureaucrats trying to cripple President Trump's political campaign and his administration and continues to highlight the present-day efforts by Democrats and their impeachment effort.

-“Their perverse scheme took the instruments of government designed to protect American democracy and used them to undermine it,” wrote PAC officials in a forthcoming release.
+"Their perverse scheme took the instruments of government designed to protect American democracy and used them to undermine it," wrote PAC officials in a forthcoming release.

-They added, it “follows the genesis and development of the deep state’s Witch Hunt against President Donald J. Trump, a monstrous conspiracy against the American people and the American system of government.”
+They added, it "follows the genesis and development of the deep state's Witch Hunt against President Donald J. Trump, a monstrous conspiracy against the American people and the American system of government."

-Beginning with the FBI’s actions against Carter Page and George Papadopoulos in 2016, the timeline highlights efforts by the Hillary Clinton campaign to obtain the phony dossier from Fusion GPS.
+Beginning with the FBI's actions against Carter Page and George Papadopoulos in 2016, the timeline highlights efforts by the Hillary Clinton campaign to obtain the phony dossier from Fusion GPS.

-The timeline continues with the currently well-known efforts by FBI Director James Comey and other officials to launch the operation “[Crossfire Hurricane]({% post_url 2016-07-31-crossfire-hurricane %})” to surveil members of Trump’s campaign.
+The timeline continues with the currently well-known efforts by FBI Director James Comey and other officials to launch the operation "[Crossfire Hurricane]({% post_url 2016-07-31-crossfire-hurricane %})" to surveil members of Trump's campaign.

 Each point in the timeline is well documented with stories in the media and from the reports from the Justice Department Inspector General.